mbientlab/MetaWear-SDK-Cpp/README.md

 # MetaWear C++ API #
 This project is a C++ implementation of the MetaWear protocol.
-It compiled as a shared library, it can be used with any language that supports calling C functions from a shared library, such as C# and Python.
+If compiled as a shared library, it can be used with any language that supports calling C functions from a shared library, such as C# and Python.
 The library only constructs the bytes for communicating with the MetaWear platform, it **does not** contain any Bluetooth LE code.
 Users will need to fill in the appropriate Bluetooth LE functions for their target device.

 # Build #
 Building the project has been tested on Linux using GCC and make, and on Windows with Visual Studio Community 2015.